ropensci/plater/README.md

 Contributing to `plater`
 ------------------------

 `plater` is developed under a [Contributor Code of Conduct](CONDUCT.md).
 To contribute to its development, you must agree to abide by its terms.
 Pull requests for changes are accepted with gratitude.
+Please include tests as appropriate with any pull requests.

 Requests for new features and reports of bugs or security vulnerabilities can be made [here](https://github.com/ropensci/plater/issues) or emailed to the address listed [here](https://github.com/ropensci/plater/blob/master/DESCRIPTION).